Wielding/WieldingProcess/README.md

 # WieldingProcess

+**Do not rely on functionality in this project.
+I will break it eventually.**

 This is an example Powershell module using [WieldingAnsi](https://github.com/Wielding/WieldingAnsi) to create a very primitive `htop` like process viewer for Windows.

 This project is currently my playground for what is possible using [WieldingAnsi](https://github.com/Wielding/WieldingAnsi) and helps determine what functionality I will add to that project.